-This is the last and the concluding article in this series on the Concept Paper on the negative list of service taxation (Paper) released by the Central Board of Excise and Customs for public debate.
-The previous two articles in this column had highlighted the salient features of the Paper and had focused on the various services that have been listed out therein for possible inclusion in the negative list.
-As indicated earlier, these services have been grouped into eight specified categories with the ninth being a residual one wherein as many as ten individual services have been identified.
-The earlier article had discussed the first six categories of services.
+The previous article in this column had highlighted the salient features of the Concept Paper on Services Taxation (Paper), which was recently released by the Central Board of Excise and Customs for public debate.
+This article will focus on the various services that have been listed out in the Paper for possible inclusion in the negative list.
+These services have been grouped into eight specified categories with the ninth being a residual one wherein as many as ten individual services have been identified.

 The author is Executive Director, PricewaterhouseCoopers Pvt.
 Ltd. firstname.lastname@example.org